Software Education Holdings Ltd / JUL 2018 - Current

 THE EARLY YEARS / 1990 - 2000

-WEB DEVELOPMENT & IT SUPPORT
+WEB DEVELOPMENT & IT SUPPORT - Germany

 I was fortunate enough to be handed a Commodore 64 and shortly thereafter my first 286 PC when I was about 10 years old and a few years later we added the first 9600 baud modem.
 My parents had several companies and I would get the hand-me-downs.

-I started taking them apart, putting them back together, writing small batch scripts and mostly getting them to run faster so I can play games on them.
+I started taking them apart, putting them back together, writing small batch scripts and mostly getting them to run faster so I could play games on them.
 However, this quickly turned into taking care of all the computers at my parent's businesses and in my early teens setting up my first server and network together with my uncle who at the time worked for a large Swiss IT company.

 As modems got faster and the internet more accessible I started developing and hosting websites while in school and had my own little business making money on the side.
-None of them are around anymore and even if they were I would not link them - those were the early days of the internet when we all thought Compuserve and AOL were still cool.
+None of them are around anymore and even if they were I would not link them - those were the early days of the internet when we all thought Compuserve and AOL were still cool!